Peanut Butter Stuffed Medjool Dates

 Stuffed medjool dates with peanut butter, dark chocolate and sea salt.

-The caramel-like Medjool dates serve as the perfect canvas for the creamy nut butter, while bitter dark chocolate and flaky sea salt tie it all together.
-While I can’t quite vouch they taste like a Snickers Bar (that would be tomfoolery), the peanut-date-caramel flavours are really, really good together.
-All-in-all, a lovely little sweet treat.
+The caramel-like Medjool dates are the star of the show, serving as the perfect vessel for the creamy pb, dark chocolate and sea salt.
+While I won’t claim they taste like a Snickers Bar (that would be tomfoolery), the peanut-caramel vibes are so good.
+All-in-all, a lovely little healthy sweet treat.

 As a Registered Nutritionist, I love using dates in my kitchen.
-They’re great as a fruit-based sweetener (case in point: this fruit-sweetened banana date bread!), that also offers good nutrition back-for-buck with fibre, antioxidants, vitamins and more.
+Not only do they make a fantastic fruit-based sweetener (case in point: my crowd-favourite fruit-sweetened banana date bread!🍌), but they also offer good nutrition back-for-buck, including dietary fibre, antioxidants, and vitamins.
+For more desserts celebrating Medjool dates, make sure to check out N&T’s collection of healthy date recipes!

-If you have a peanut allergy, you could substitute peanut butter for another nut butter.
-If you want a nut-free version, tahini is ace🤙.
+Peanut or nut allergy?
+This recipe adapts easily to whatever’s on hand.
+If you have a peanut allergy, simply sub out peanut butter for another nut butter, like almond or cashew.
+Otherwise, for a nut-free alternative, tahini is ace🤙.

 A close up of peanut butter stuffed dates with dark chocolate and sea salt.